Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Date and Time Number.

-The date 21-03-2012 equals the date number 40989 and the Start Time (Example-2) in memory will be 40989.521354166700, the number after the decimal point is the time value.
-Since the Date and Time values held in memory are real numbers it is easy to find out the difference between them.
-All you have to do is to subtract one number from another.
+The date 21-03-2012 equals the date number 40989, and the Start Time (Example-2) in memory will be 40989.521354166700; the number after the decimal point is the time value.
+Since the Date and Time values held in memory are real numbers, it is easy to calculate the difference between them.
+All you have to do is subtract one number from another.
 This works with Date/Time Values on the same day or on different dates.

 StartTime = #21-03-2012 12:30:45# = 40989.521354166700